 In the world today, few people have time to actively keep track of all their banking details between what they are saving and how much they spend.

 Cleo Review: Overview

-The Cleo app, or Meet Cleo as it is sometimes known, is toted as a sassy, intelligent savings assistant bot that will help you keep your financial accounts in order.
+The Cleo app, or Meet Cleo, is touted as a sassy, intelligent savings assistant bot that will help you keep your financial accounts in order.

-The AI chatbot will connect through your smartphone to chat about spending suggestions, budgeting insights, and tips for managing finances.
+The AI-powered chatbot will connect through your smartphone to chat about spending suggestions, budgeting insights, and tips for managing finances.

 Who Owns Cleo?